 Early Stage Start-Ups

-The fractional executives placed by InterimExecs are vetted and experienced leaders, many of whom have taken other start-ups to the next level.
+Example: The fractional executives placed by InterimExecs are vetted and experienced leaders, many of whom have taken other start-ups to the next level.

 Small Businesses in Transition

 Whether the owner or team is strapped for time or resources to get big initiatives accomplished, or some type of transition, succession, or M&A event is in the future, having outside leadership can make a big impact in a short period of time.
-Fractional executives fill leadership gaps, mentor the next generation and provide owners with breathing room.
+Fractional executives fill leadership gaps, mentor the next generation, and provide owners with breathing room.

 Example: A fractional COO can handle day-to-day ops, a fractional CFO can prep financials that support an owner’s growth plans, or a fractional CMO can focus on branding and new product development.